 4. Energy Drinks

-Number four on the list of worst drinks are energy drinks.
-According to a study published in the journal, Pediatrics, energy drinks are regularly consumed by 30% to 50% of children, adolescents and young adults.
+According to a study published in the journal, Pediatrics, energy drinks are regularly consumed by 30 to 50 percent of children, adolescents, and young adults.
 Because energy drinks are categorized as nutritional supplements, they contain more caffeine per fluid ounce than the FDA has set for soda and other beverages.
-The FDA’s limit is 71 mg of caffeine per 12 fluid ounces; energy drinks contain as much as 75 to 400 mg of caffeine per container with additional caffeine not included in the total from additives such as guarana or cocoa.
+The FDA’s limit is 71 mg of caffeine per 12 fluid ounces; energy drinks contain as much as 75 to 400 mg of caffeine per container, with additional caffeine not included in the total from additives such as guarana or cocoa.

 In the United States before 2010, poison control centers were not tracking adverse events related to energy drinks specifically; they only monitored problems of caffeine overdoses.
-And to give you an idea of how prevalent caffeine overdoses were for children and teens, of the 5,448 U.S. caffeine overdoses reported in 2007, 46% occurred in those younger than 19 years old.
-In Germany health officials have been tracking the health effects of energy drinks since 2002; adverse events have included liver damage, seizures, rapid heart rate, respiratory disorders and even death.
+And to give you an idea of how prevalent caffeine overdoses were for children and teens, of the 5,448 U.S. caffeine overdoses reported in 2007, 46 percent occurred in those younger than 19 years old.
+In Germany, officials have been tracking the health effects of energy drinks since 2002; adverse events have included liver damage, seizures, rapid heart rate, respiratory disorders, and even death.

-Any health benefit received from drinking alcohol, such as the heart-healthy benefits of consuming red wine, can be achieved by substituting grape juice, pomegranate juice, or other healthy fruits in the diet.
-So, it is best to skip the alcohol altogether.
-If you or someone you love has a problem with alcohol addiction, talk with a counselor, doctor or seek help from a local treatment group or rehab clinic.
+Any health benefit received from drinking alcohol—such as the heart-healthy benefits of consuming red wine—can be achieved by substituting grape juice, pomegranate juice, or other healthy fruits in the diet.
+So, it’s best to skip the alcohol altogether.
+If you or someone you love has a problem with alcohol addiction, talk with a counselor or doctor or seek help from a local treatment group or rehab clinic.

 The CAFO Reader.
 The Tragedy of Industrial Animal Factories.
 Watershed Media.
 2010.